somatonic/Pollino/README.md

 Then add as many child pages to the poll that represent the answers.
 Make sure those are all published.
 (You can alternatively use PageTable field to make them addable and editable directly from the puestion page).

-Create a new template file "pollino_poll" and add this example code to render the poll.
+Create a new template file ```pollino_poll.php``` in your site/templates folder and add this example code to render the poll.

 ```
 $content .= "<div class='pollino_poll'>";